Learning Outcomes

 - Employers owe a common law duty to take reasonable care to provide employees with adequate and safe plant and equipment.

-- This duty includes ensuring equipment is suitable, maintained, and inspected, and that employees are trained in its use.
+- This duty includes ensuring equipment is suitable, maintained, inspected, and accompanied by adequate information, instruction, training and supervision.

-- The duty is non-delegable; the employer remains liable even if tasks are delegated.
+- The duty is non-delegable; the employer remains liable even if tasks are delegated to contractors.

-- The standard of care is that of the reasonable employer, considering risk, severity, and practicability of precautions.
+- The standard of care is that of the reasonable employer, considering risk likelihood and gravity, practicability, cost, industry practice and contemporary knowledge.

-- The Employer's Liability (Defective Equipment) Act 1969 imposes liability on employers for defects caused by third-party fault.
+- The Employer's Liability (Defective Equipment) Act 1969 imposes liability on employers for defects caused by third-party fault (including manufacturers and contractors).

-- Statutory regulations like PUWER inform the standard of care required at common law.
+- Statutory regulations like PUWER inform the standard of care required at common law, although civil actions based solely on breach of those regulations are generally excluded.

 Key Terms and Concepts